reuters-graphics/style/packages/guide/content/graphics-rig/working-with-media-files/page.md

 The **srcset img tag** lets us specify a set of images at different widths and let the browser pick the one that's optimal for our reader's device.
 Read more about how it works [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#How_do_you_create_responsive_images).

-The rig includes a quick command to quickly generate responsive sets of images and also outputs the finicky-to-write image tag you can use in your code.
+The rig includes a command to quickly generate responsive sets of images (**.jpg only!**) and also outputs the finicky-to-write image tag you can use in your code.
 Here's how:

 Put an image at the largest resolution you want to support in your `static` directory.